Recursive-algebraic solution of the closed string tachyon vacuum equation: The seam-graded algebra

-The linearized operator at grade $n$ is therefore $(\Lam_n h)^\alpha(L_1) = \sum_\beta M^{\alpha,\beta}(L_1)\,h_\beta(\Lstar),$ with the same matrix $M$ defined in eq.~\eqref{eqn:M matrix}.
-Crucially, $M$ depends only on $\Phi_0$ --- the grade-$0$ solution --- and is independent of $n.$ This means the linearized operator is a \emph{point-evaluation operator} of the same form at every grade, and the same matrix $I - M(\Lstar)$ controls the solvability at every grade.
+The linearized operator at grade $n$ is therefore $(\Lam_n h)^\alpha(L_1) = \sum_\beta M^{\alpha,\beta}(L_1)\,h_\beta(L),$ with the same matrix $M$ defined in eq.~\eqref{eqn:M matrix}.
+Crucially, $M$ depends only on $\Phi_0$ --- the grade-$0$ solution --- and is independent of $n.$ This means the linearized operator is a \emph{point-evaluation operator} of the same form at every grade, and the same matrix $I - M(L)$ controls the solvability at every grade.

 We state explicitly the invertibility assumption that underlies the recursive solution.
-We assume that $\det(I - M(\Lstar)) \neq 0,$ i.e., that $1$ is not an eigenvalue of $M(\Lstar).$ In the scalar tachyon sector, $M_T(\Lstar) = 2$ (eq.~\eqref{eqn:MT equals 2}), so $(I - M_T(\Lstar))^{-1} = -1$ and the assumption is satisfied.
-In the full multi-level theory, $M(\Lstar) = 2J\,B(\Lstar)$ where $J^{\alpha,\beta}$ is the contracted vertex matrix defined in eq.~\eqref{eqn:J matrix} and $B(\Lstar)$ is the $\BG$ matrix from eq.~\eqref{eqn:BG matrix}.
-As shown in \S\ref{sec:M-equals-2J}, the raw grade-$0$ vector $g^{(0)}$ is an eigenvector of $M(\Lstar)$ with eigenvalue $2,$ which is safely away from $1.$ Whether other eigenvalues of $M$ can equal $1$ depends on the vertex structure and the $\BG$ matrix elements, and must be checked numerically at each truncation level; computing this spectrum is an immediate priority (see \S\ref{sec:eigenvalue-numerics}).
-We assume for the present analysis that no such resonance occurs.
+We require $\det(I - M(L)) \neq 0,$ i.e., that $1$ is not an eigenvalue of $M(L).$ In the scalar tachyon sector, $M_T(L) = 2$ (eq.~\eqref{eqn:MT equals 2}), so $(I - M_T(L))^{-1} = -1$ and the condition is satisfied.
+In the full multi-level theory, $M(L) = 2J\,B(L)$ where $J^{\alpha,\beta}$ is the contracted vertex matrix defined in eq.~\eqref{eqn:J matrix} and $B(L)$ is the $\BG$ matrix from eq.~\eqref{eqn:BG matrix}.
+As shown in \S\ref{sec:M-equals-2J}, the raw grade-$0$ vector $g^{(0)}$ is an eigenvector of $M(L)$ with eigenvalue $2,$ which is safely away from $1.$ Whether other eigenvalues of $M$ can equal $1$ depends on the vertex structure and the $\BG$ matrix elements; for the tachyon-dominated seed this spectrum is checked numerically in \S\ref{sec:eigenvalue-numerics}, while non-tachyon seeds require a separate branch-by-branch analysis.

-Under this assumption, the solution at every grade $n\geq 1$ is given by the same two-step procedure as at grade $1.$ First, solve the linear system at $\Lstar$:
+Under this assumption, the solution at every grade $n\geq 1$ is given by the same two-step procedure as at grade $1.$ First, solve the linear system at $L$:

-If $\det(I-M(\Lstar))\neq 0,$
+If $\det(I-M(L))\neq 0,$

 Second, reconstruct the full border-length profile:

 The source $S_n^\alpha(L_1)$ at grade $n\geq 1$ collects all contributions from the already-determined fields $\Phi_0,\ldots,\Phi_{n-1}.$ It consists of three pieces, all expressed using the $\BG$-dressed components from eq.~\eqref{eqn:BG dressed}.
 From the A-term (first appearing at $n=2$):